 - B1.
 Recognise standard and non-standard situations and select appropriate methods of design and analysis. - B2.
-Apply methods for research design, data collection and data acquisition, including those based on the survey method and those based on computer-intensive methods. - B3.
-Analyse large and complex quantitative data sets ‡. - B4.
-Interpret the results of analyses and explain them to non-statisticians ‡. - B5.
-Make modifications to statistical methods where necessary. - B6.
-Manipulate and analyse large and unstructured datasets.
+Apply methods for research design and data collection, including those based on the survey method. - B3.
+Analyse large and complex quantitative data sets‡. - ‡ This general skill is not developed fully for PGCert students. - B4.
+Interpret the results of analyses and explain them to non-statisticians‡. - ‡ This general skill is not developed fully for PGCert students. - B5.
+Make modifications to statistical methods where necessary.